OpenZeppelin/cairo-contracts/docs/Account.md

 Certain contracts like ERC721 require a means to differentiate between account contracts and non-account contracts.
 For a contract to declare itself as an account, it should implement [ERC165](https://eips.ethereum.org/EIPS/eip-165) as proposed in [#100](https://github.com/OpenZeppelin/cairo-contracts/discussions/100).
 To be in compliance with ERC165 specifications, the idea is to calculate the XOR of `IAccount`'s EVM selectors (not StarkNet selectors).
 The resulting magic value of `IAccount` is 0x50b70dcb.

 Our ERC165 integration on StarkNet is inspired by OpenZeppelin's Solidity implementation of [ERC165Storage](https://docs.openzeppelin.com/contracts/4.x/api/utils#ERC165Storage) which stores the interfaces that the implementing contract supports.
-In the case of account contracts, querying `supportsInterface` of an account's address with the `IAccount` magic value should return [`TRUE`](../openzeppelin/utils/constants.cairo) (a constant variable representing `1` in Cairo).
+In the case of account contracts, querying `supportsInterface` of an account's address with the `IAccount` magic value should return `TRUE`.

 ## Extending the Account contract